Qqamber/phys-code/README.md

 Refer to [Efficient classical simulation of slightly entangled quantum computations](https://arxiv.org/abs/quant-ph/0301063), [Efficient simulation of one-dimensional quantum many-body systems](https://arxiv.org/abs/quant-ph/0310089) and [Classical simulation of infinite-size quantum lattice systems in one spatial dimension](https://arxiv.org/abs/cond-mat/0605597) for details.

 The itensor version code is based on [Itensor library v3](http://itensor.org/).
 You can refer to itensor's home page for the installation.
-A good tutorial on windows OS can refer to [Empter's note](https://github.com/empter/mps-tutorial) too.
+A good tutorial on windows OS can refer to [Empter's note](https://github.com/empter/mps-tutorial), too.

 ## Model Check

-A code aims to check the numerical results of the algorithms above, which has an itensor alike interface to handle the Hamiltonian terms.
+A code aims to check the numerical results of the algorithms above for small spin systems, which has an itensor alike interface to handle the Hamiltonian terms.